Meet Gordon’s Head of School

 Noni Thomas López was appointed the Head of School of the Gordon School in East Providence, RI on July 1, 2018.

 Before joining Gordon, Dr. Thomas López worked for twenty years as a teacher and administrator in independent schools in New York City.
 From 2014 to 2018, she was the Assistant Head of School for Teaching and Learning at Ethical Culture Fieldston School where she was responsible for overseeing curriculum, instruction, faculty development, and strategic academic initiatives, from Pre-K to twelfth grade.
 Previous to this appointment, Dr. Thomas López served as the Head of Middle School at the Nightingale-Bamford School and Middle School Director of the Calhoun School.
-In addition to her work in New York, her classroom career included time at Greensboro Day School and Ravenscroft School in North Carolina, as well as eight years at the Little Red School House and Elisabeth Irwin High School in New York.
+In addition to her work in New York, her classroom career included time at Greensboro Day School and Ravenscroft School in North Carolina, as well as eight years teaching middle school humanities at Little Red School House and Elisabeth Irwin High School in New York.

 Dr. Thomas López has presented at multiple national and regional conferences and consulted at universities as well as public and private schools on curriculum, diversity, equity and inclusion, board governance, and organizational leadership.
 She also served as a script consultant with Sesame Workshop on issues of adolescent development and racial and social justice for the Emmy-award winning television show Ghost Writer, and with Sinking Ship Productions for the YouTube series Locked Down.